 information on any material risks that the undertaking has identified and that are not fully included in the calculation of the Solvency Capital Requirement as set out in Article 101(4) of Directive 2009/138/EC;

-information on how the undertaking fulfils its obligation to invest all their assets in accordance to the 'prudent person principle' set out in Article 132 of Directive 2009/138/EC;
+information on how the undertaking fulfils its obligation to invest all its assets in accordance with the 'prudent person principle' set out in Article 132 of Directive 2009/138/EC;

 information on how the undertaking verifies the appropriateness of credit assessments from external credit assessments institutions including how and the extent to which credit assessments from external credit assessments institutions are used.

+results of the assessments regarding the extrapolation of the risk-free rate, the matching adjustment and the volatility adjustment, as referred to in Article 44(2a) of Directive 2009/138/EC.

-The following information shall be reported by insurance and reinsurance undertakings regarding their own risk and solvency assessments which were performed over the reporting period:
+4. The following information shall be reported by insurance and reinsurance undertakings regarding their own risk and solvency assessments which were performed over the reporting period:

 a description of how the own risk and solvency assessment is performed, internally documented and reviewed, and how it is integrated into the management process and into the decision-making process of the undertaking;